mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 authentication there, and the provider redirects back to the app, where the user is now authenticated.

-I will not go into more details about how OAuth works beyond the absolute minimum.
+minimum.
 There are plenty of articles on the internet that let you understand this topic with a desired level of depth.